C-Undritz/Pattern-Spiel/README.md

 Navigation through the site is facilitated by overt buttons and is as follows:

 ## Landing page / Main menu:
 1. Centred Call to Action buttons, with the top button asking the player to 'Start'.
 Upon clicking this button, the user is taken through gameplay options and selects one to progress.
-Once all options are settled a single button is shown stating 'Play Game!'; this will start the game.
+Once all options are settled a button is shown stating 'Play Game!' which will start the game.
 2. At all stages of the menu options a return button is present at the bottom of the buttons for the user to return to the previous menu options.
 3. A 'Main menu' button is present below the 'Play Game!' button so if required the user can go to the main menu again if they wish.
 2. Centred 'How to play' button situated below the Start button.
 This takes the user to a separate page detailing the game functions and instructions on how to play.
-3. A 'Contact Us' button situated at the bottom of the main menu page alongside the facebook and instagram social media icons.
+3. A 'Contact Us' button situated at the bottom of the main menu page alongside the Facebook and Instagram social media icons.
 This takes the user to a separate page featuring a contact form.

 ## How to Play page:
+1. Top centred button stating 'Main menu', which takes the user back to the main menu.

+## High Scores page:
 1. Top centred button stating 'Main menu', which takes the user back to the main menu.

 ## Contact Us page: